gsverhoeven/NAF/README.md

 Once conda and the enviroment is set up, the command `snakemake` should create all the necessary files.
 You can read more about snakemake (here)[].
 The main parameters can be changed in the `config.yml` file.

-Alternate config `snakemake --configfile config_global.yml`
+Alternate config `snakemake --configfile config_global.yml --cores 1`

 ## Output